Sampatankar/TaskList-vanillaJS/README.md

 I have added more comments to better explain, to my mind, what each component does in the app.js file.
 If there are any questions, feel free to get in touch.

-I comment this project to the house.
+I commend this project to the house.